ahdis/ch-ems/input/pagecontent/guidance.md

 * **Detection method**: organism specific culture
 * **Collection material**: urethra

-If the leading LOINC code does not cover all axes, the missing axis must be complemented by a SNOMED code (see below “Collection Material“)
+If the leading LOINC code does not cover all axes, the missing axis must be complemented by a SNOMED CT code (see below “Collection Material“).

 [Example](Bundle-2Doc-ChlamydiaTrachomatis.html): The leading LOINC code (Observation.code = LOINC 6349-5), complemented by a SNOMED CT code for the collection material (Specimen.type = SNOMED CT 119393003)

-**Important note**: the [valueset](ValueSet-ch-elm-results-laboratory-observation.html) is a selection of LOINC codes related to notifiable diseases and their legal basis.
-The [valueset](ValueSet-ch-elm-results-laboratory-observation.html) can be adapted according to laboratory-specific needs - please contact the FOPH in this regard.
+**Important note**: The [ValueSet](ValueSet-ch-elm-results-laboratory-observation.html) is a selection of LOINC codes related to notifiable diseases and their legal basis.
+The [ValueSet](ValueSet-ch-elm-results-laboratory-observation.html) can be adapted according to laboratory-specific needs - please contact the FOPH in this regard.

 #### Collection Material
 In the cases described below, the collection material must be explicitly specified.